 Now, the jobs are being created in the northeast, where economic growth outstrips the rest of the country, and maids are returning home, said Fernando Aquino, president of the regional economy council of Pernambuco state.
 Italian automaker Fiat SpA (F), which is building a $3.5 billion reais ($1.7 billion) factory in Pernambuco, and Dallas-based Kimberly-Clark Corp.
-(KMB) are among manufacturers establishing a presence in the region to tap its labor market and growing consumer class.
+(KMB:US) are among manufacturers establishing a presence in the region to tap its labor market and growing consumer class.

 Menezes said she’s making plans to attend night school to study tourism and hospitality, and one day wants to open her own beachfront store in Recife.
 She said she’s confident that government-provided credit will help her achieve that goal.

 “I hope I don’t have to go back to cleaning,” she said.

 Under Lula, Brazil boosted spending on the poor.
 He expanded his flagship Bolsa Familia welfare program to the poor to 12.7 million in 2010 from 3.6 million families in 2003, according to IPEA.
 His protégé and successor Dilma Rousseff is more than doubling his housing program, which subsidized credit for 1 million mostly poor families to buy their first home through August 2012.